guyroyse/tracking-aircraft/README.md

 - To **use Redis Cloud**, sign up for a free account at https://cloud.redis.io/.

 You might also want to snag Redis Insight so you can see what Redis is doing.
-You can find that on the App Store, the Microsoft Store, or at https://redis.io/insight.
+You can find that on the [App Store](https://apps.apple.com/us/app/redis-insight/id6446987963), the [Microsoft Store](https://apps.microsoft.com/detail/xp8k1ghcb0f1r2), or [directly from Redis](https://redis.io/insight).

 ### Running just the Radio Ingestor

 You'll need an existing Redis instance to do this.
-This might be local, but will probably be a Redis Cloud instance.
+This might be local, but will probably be a [Redis Cloud](https://cloud.redis.io/) instance.

 Before you run the _Radio Ingestor_, it must be configured.
 Details are in the the `sample.env` file in the `radio-ingestor` folder.
 However, the tl;dr is: